joehahn/predictive-maintenance-sim/README.md

 To inspect the RTF output in greater detail, start jupyter via

-    jupyter notebook --ip=127.0.0.1
+    $PYTHON_PATH/jupyter notebook

-browse the indicated url, and
-then navigate to _inspect_rtf_sim.ipynb_ and click the >> button to refresh that notebook's content.
+browse the indicated url as needed, and then navigate to _inspect_rtf_sim.ipynb_ and click the >> button to refresh that notebook's content.
 That notebook will load the simulation's telemetry into a pandas dataframe, as well as the repair logs, then join those two datasets as the records dataframe, with that dataframe then used to generate a number of plots.